-For the first time ever, there would be a whopping four devices in the S10 family.
-The primary two would remain the Galaxy S10 and Galaxy S10 Plus, but Samsung also launched a new high-end model called the Samsung Galaxy S10 5G as well as an entry-level model called the Samsung Galaxy S10e.
-Each model had the latest Qualcomm Snapdragon 855 chipset, but differing build materials, cameras, and internal specs would allow each device to hit different price points, anywhere from $749 at the low end all the way to $1,399 at the high.
+For the first time, there would be a whopping four devices in the S10 family.
+The primary two would remain the Galaxy S10 and Galaxy S10 Plus.
+But Samsung also launched a new high-end model called the Samsung Galaxy S10 5G as well as an entry-level model called the Samsung Galaxy S10e.
+Each model had the latest Qualcomm Snapdragon 855 chipset, but differing build materials, cameras, and internal specs.
+This would allow each device to hit different price points, anywhere from $749 at the low end all the way to $1,399 at the high.

 In addition to these new models, Samsung revamped the entire design aesthetic of the Galaxy S family.
 For the first time, it used punch-hole cutouts on the display to house the front-facing camera sensors.
 This, combined with the inclusion of in-display fingerprint sensors (or, in the case of the Galaxy S10e, a side-mounted sensor), allowed for the front of the phone to be nearly all display.

 On the back, even the cheapest variant of the lot had two rear-facing camera sensors.
 The Galaxy S10 5G had three sensors plus a ToF sensor, making it a photography beast.